Doubly isogenous curves of genus two with a rational action of $D_6$: Initial heuristics and data

-And finally, we can also consider the $26$ orbits of elliptic curves obtained from unramified fourfold covers of~$C$.
-If we ask for doubly isogenous curves with the $4$-power covers of Section~\ref{sec:covers4} being isogenous, we wind up with a probability of $\asymp q^{-31/2}$ for a given pair.
+If we ask for a pair of doubly isogenous curves with the $4$-power covers of Section~\ref{sec:covers4} being isogenous, this heuristic predicts this happens with probability of $\asymp q^{-31/2}$.
 The expected number of such pairs over $\FF_q$ is then $\asymp q^{-27/2}$.
+We expect finitely many such pairs.

 To check our heuristics, we gathered data.
 For each $n$ from $12$ up to $30$, we looked at the $1024$ primes $p$ closest to $2^n$, and for each such $p$ we enumerated all pairs $\{D_{u_1,c_1}, D_{u_2,c_2}\}$ of doubly isogenous curves in the family $D_{u,c}$.
 We separated the pairs into two groups: those where the curves are twists of one another, and those where the curves are geometrically non-isomorphic.
-(This is natural to do, because our heuristic about the independence of the elliptic curves associated to two $D_6$ curves clearly fails when the $D_6$ curves are twists of one another.)
+(This is natural to do, because our heuristic about the independence of the elliptic curves associated to two \dsixcurves clearly fails when the \dsixcurves are twists of one another.)
 For each~$n$, we calculated the total number of doubly isogenous pairs (twists and nontwists) for these $1024$ primes~$p$.
-The data is presented in Table~\ref{table:doubly}.
+The data is presented in the second and sixth columns of Table~\ref{table:doublyplus}.